jranger615/T500xVORON/README.md

 <h2>This is a modificed Voron build using Trist0ne initial configurations but with less complexity.
 This uses the T500 stock breakout board and will mostly rely on Configuration Changes and Soldering wires/Changing ends for your stealthburner to fit.</h2>

+*** 3/5/25 - Update - Changed Printer.cfg, Filament.cfg, and added Runout.cfg.
+Runout.cfg is commented out in the includes in printer.cfg by default

 ![image](https://github.com/jranger615/T500xVORON/blob/main/photos/T500Voron.jpg)